PLEASE CHECK BACK FOR UPDATES prior to attending

-Spanish Peaks Pioneer June 26-30 Location: SoCo Endurance Ride Camp.
+The Spanish Peaks Pioneer June 26-30 Location: SoCo Endurance Ride Camp.
 Five days of riding, (Saturday – Wednesday) with fun rides, LDs & 50s all days.
 The middle day also offers a 55-mile ride for any horse-rider teams going for a “pioneer,” giving two options for 155-mile pioneer completions (days 1-3, or days 3-5,) on top of the even more challenging 4 and 5 day pioneer options.
 We will host our traditional Whole Hog Hootenanny, with live music, on Wednesday evening.
 For those coming for the whole event (Spanish Peaks Pioneer + Wahatoya Cup,) Thursday is your day of rest.
 There will be overall, multi-day achievements recognized for all distances ridden cumulatively.
 Start times LDs-7:30am, 50s-7:00am, Fun rider start times vary and are flexible.
 Click here to pre-register for this ride.

 SP100 – The Wahatoya Cup

 Wahatoya Cup July 2-3 Location: SoCo Endurance Ride Camp.
 Two final days of riding, Friday & Saturday.
 There will be fun rides, LDs & 50s both days.
 The “Wahatoya Cup” (100 mile, 75 mile, and 75 elevator,) is also on Saturday, with the trails nicely broken in from a week of traffic.
-The “Kevin Myers Memorial Cup” (Best Condition) veterinary presentation (top 10 100-mile horses) will be Sunday morning, followed by the awards presentation for the 75-100 mile, and multi-day events (rolling over from Spanish Peaks Pioneer.)
+The “Kevin Myers Memorial Cup” (Best Condition) veterinary presentation (the top 10, 100-mile horses) will be Sunday morning, followed by the awards presentation for the 75-100 mile, and multi-day events (rolling over from Spanish Peaks Pioneer.)
 Start times LDs-7:30am, 50s-7:00am, 75s-5:00am, 100s-5:00am, Fun Rider start times vary and are flexible.
 Click here to pre-register for this ride.